 However, if you are filing your company’s first accounts and they cover a period of more than 12 months, the deadline will be 21 months of the date of incorporation.
 Companies House will notify you of these filing dates closer to the time, but you should set up your own reminder system in any case.

-The annual confirmation statements, which was previously known as the ‘annual return’ is a document that outlines or confirms key company details at a certain date, including:
+The annual confirmation statement is a document that confirms key company details at a certain date, including:

 - Nature of business activities (SIC codes)

 - Information about people with significant control (PSCs)